zhumingpassional/RLSolver/README.md

 The bottleneck of using RL for solving CO problems is the sampling efficiency since existing solver engines (a.k.a, gym-style environments) are implemented on CPUs.
 Training the policy network is essentially estimating the gradients via a Markov chain Monte Carlo (MCMC) simulation, which requires a large number of samples from environments.

 Existing CPU-based environments have two significant disadvantages: 1) The number of CPU cores is typically small, generally ranging from 16 to 256, resulting in a small number of parallel environments.
 2) The communication link between CPUs and GPUs has limited bandwidth.
-The massively parallel environments can overcome these disadvantages, since we can thounsands of environments and avoid the communication between CPUs and GPUs, therefore significantly improving the sampling efficiency.
+The massively parallel environments can overcome these disadvantages, since we can build thounsands of environments and the communication bottleneck between CPUs and GPUs is bypassed, therefore  the sampling efficiency is significantly improved.

 # Two Patterns